Learn Mandarin Chinese language - online games

 Online Chinese learning games include:

 Chinese phrases - common and useful phrases for beginners and travelers.
 Uses Pinyin (romanized) characters.
 Exercise and word list includes spoken Chinese audio provided by a native speaker (from China) with a typical Mandarin Chinese accent.
 Learn to say hello in Chinese along with other important salutations and greetings.
+If you'd like to brush up on everyday greetings for a weekend trip to Hong Kong or Taipei, or to surprise a Chinese or Singaporean friend, visit our how to say hello in Chinese webpage.

 Numbers in Chinese - three quizzes to learn the numbers starting from 1-12 for absolute beginners.
 Here you have two options - a pinyin 1-12 numbers game and a 1-12 characters game for beginning to learn Chinese script.
 You will need the numbers from 1-12 to continue on with the 13-20 game, which teaches you to count up to 20.
 Here you can choose to play either the Chinese characters 13-20 game or the simple pinyin 13-20 game.
 For learning the multiples of 10 up to 100 play the 0-100 game, again with both pinyin and Chinese script options.